-The following is an interview with Siobhon Andrews, MSN, AGNP-BC, CWOCN.
+The following is an interview with Siobhon Andrews, DNP, AGNP-BC, CWOCN.
 Ms. Andrews is a nurse practitioner for Mendota Health, a national mobile wound care clinic.

 Tell me about your work with Mendota Health, what do you like about it?

 One of the major benefits I found working for Mendota Health, and I’ve been employed as a nurse practitioner at other organizations, is it is more patient centric.
 The company is focused on what the patient’s goals are.
 We, as nurse practitioners here, are really fortunate to have the necessary amount

 of appointment time to see these patients.
 When you work in other settings you don’t have the time that we have at Mendota.
 In other clinical settings I have worked in, you see a patient for 15 minutes and then you move on.
 Then you’re at your next patient for 15 minutes.
 You just have limited time.

 We have about an hour at least to see our patients.
 This amount of time helps the nurse practitioner develop a really nice rapport with the patients.
 I’ve had patients tell me “you’re like a part of our family now” and I like that, I really do love that.
 I love that they feel safe when I’m there; they trust me because I had the time to establish rapport.
 You will never get that in any other clinical setting that I know of.
 So, we are really fortunate to have the amount of time we do with each patient.